Maryland Terrapins Logo

 Maryland Terrapins Logo 2005

-After the redesign, the “M” was enlarged to make it look like the turtle was holding it in front of him.
+After the redesign, the “M” was enlarged to make it appear as if the turtle were holding it in front of him.
 The black shield and inscriptions disappeared, so the sports teams’ mascot was on a blank white background.

 2006 – 2012